person-c/cying.org/content/en-blog/2023-05-03-a-trip-to-tianjing.md

 ---
-title: a trip to Tianjing
+title: a trip to Tianjin
 date: '2023-05-03'
-slug: a trip to Tianjing
+slug: a trip to Tianjin
 ---

 I have lost her permanently; she refused to meet with me.